sanjanavsingh/FlutterFlow-ETravlAI/README.md

-# FlutterFlow-ETravlAI
+# ETravl

-Code for Cyient Hackathon ETravl AI app using FlutterFlow
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.